speechly/speechly/libraries/browser-client/docs/interfaces/speechly.Word.md

 • **startTimestamp**: `number`

-Start timestamp of the word within the audio of the context.
+Start timestamp of the word from the start of the audio stream.

 ___